mavlink/mavlink-devguide/en/services/parameter.md

 The protocol is designed with the assumption that the parameter set does not change during normal operation.

-If a system can add parameters during (or after) initial sychronisation the protocol cannot guarantee reliable/robust syncronisation, because there is no way to notify that the parameter set has changed and a new sync is required.
+If a system can add parameters during (or after) initial synchronization the protocol cannot guarantee reliable/robust synchronization, because there is no way to notify that the parameter set has changed and a new sync is required.

 When requesting parameters from such a system, the risk of problems can be *reduced* (but not removed) if:
 * The `param_id` is used to read parameters where possible (the mapping of `param_index` to a particular parameter may change on systems where parameters can be added/removed).
 * [PARAM_VALUE](../messages/common.md#PARAM_VALUE).`param_count` may be monitored.
   If this changes the parameter set should be re-sychronised.

 ## Parameter Operations